-THE 400 Focus on Film.
+MTHE 400 Focus on Film.
 (3)

-Specialized study of prominent film artists, techniques, and genres.
+fall and spring Specialized study of prominent film artists, techniques, and genres.
 Emphasizes the creative process.
 May be repeated for credit.
 Topics may include the following:

-- · Film Production Part I
+- Film Production Part I

 - Fee.

-- Film Production Part II Fee.
+- Film Production Part II

+- Fee.